HIV/AIDS in the World

 The Caribbean

-• In this region, new HIV acquisition decreased by 15% between 2010 and 2022.
-Increased treatment coverage effected a decrease in AIDS-related deaths by 53% between 2010 and 2022 (though decreases varied by country).
+• In this region, new HIV acquisitions decreased by 22% since 2010.
+Increased treatment coverage led to a decrease in AIDS-related deaths of 57% between 2010 and 2022 (though Belize, Cuba, Guyana, and Suriname all had increases).

 Middle East and North Africa